rahulvikram/portfolio/README.md

 ## UI/UX Stuff to do
+- Use a custom link hover highlighting effect thingy
 - possibly use a different more aesthetic background for the website
-- Add a custom cursor
-- Make scrolling and cursor movement smooth
 - Create three separate themes for the website
   - Light: Default theme
   - Dark: Dark theme